lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

   ) public
 ```

-Allows anybody to execute data payload on the **ERC725Account**, given they have a signed message from an executor.
+Allows anybody to execute a payload on the **LSP0ERC725Account**, given they have a signed message from an executor.

 _Triggers the **[Executed](#executed)** event when a call is successfully executed._